rniemela77/discord-bot/README.md

 - Created a web server (Node+Express)
 - Created a basic Vue frontend (no functionality yet)
 - Host the frontend + server on Heroku
-- Display the server "database" on the frontend
+- Get and display the server "database" on the frontend
+- Get and display the server "database" on discord

 ## TODO:

-- Create a faux database on the server.
-Use this until MongoDB is set up
 - Allow adding to the "database" with the bot
 - Set up MongoDB
 - Re-enable twillio commands
 - Separate out the twillio commands into a separate file
+- Determine if I need to keep Procfile